 I John 3: 4 “Whoever commits sin also commits lawlessness (torahlessness), and sin is lawlessness (torahlessness)” (NKJV - brackets added by me)

-Hence, we go astray (sin) when we do not keep Torah, Yahweh’s Holy Word.
+Hence, we go astray (sin) when we do not keep Torah, The Creator’s Holy Word.

 In Hebrew, repentance is connected to two words: